milankinen/cuic/doc/interactions.md

 `eval-js` expects an *expression* and returns the result of that expression.
 Expression may be parametrized but both the parameters and the return value must be serializable JSON values.
-The evaluated expression may, however, have `this` binding rebound to a queried DOM node, allowing access to the node's properties.
+The evaluated expression may, however, use element as `this` binding, allowing access to the element's properties.
 By default, `this` is bound to `c/window` object.

 ```clojure
 (defn title-parts [separator]